mtgjson/mtgjson-website/docs/data-models/keywords/README.md

 # Keywords

-The Keywords file model describes a list of all keywords used on Magic: The Gathering cards.
+The Keywords data model describes a list of all keywords used on cards.

 **Parent file:** [Keywords](/downloads/all-files/#keywords)
 **Parent property:** `data`